-NBC 7 producer Jillian Duran was hoping to be halfway through her holiday cooking Wednesday evening, but a Vons online delivery issue delayed her start for hours.
+A Vons shopper who is also an NBC 7 employee was hoping to be halfway through her holiday cooking Wednesday evening, but a Vons online delivery issue delayed her start for hours.

 When she e-mailed customer service to check on her delivery, she got a "system unavailable" response.

 Her hour-long wait to reach customer service caused a scare.

 “When I first talked to them on the phone, they said my order might not be coming at all," the shopper told NBC 7.
 "I was like, wait.
 Thanksgiving without food.
 What is that?”

 She was not alone in her holiday scare.

 La Mesa resident Natalie D' Angelo tweeted her frustration.
 Over the phone, she said she tried to keep it all in perspective.